-Each and every person in this world has a story, one much deeper than a surface glance portrays.
+Things are not always as they seem.
+Each and every person in this world has a story, one much deeper than a surface glance reveals.
 Similarly, every object and occurrence in the physical world is laced with layers of depth and meaning.
-We must choose to peer beyond the surface in order to tease out these layers.
-This week's parsha, Toldos, is replete with fascinating, multilayered episodes.
-Let us take a deeper look at one such example.
+We must choose to peer beyond the surface in order to discover these layers.

-In this week's parsha, Rivka Imeinu gives birth to Yaakov and Esav.
+In Parshas Toldos, Rivka Imeinu gives birth to Yaakov and Esav.
 Her pregnancy is extremely difficult, with the two fetuses struggling violently within her.
-Rashi (Bereishis 25:22) brings down the famous midrash, which describes the battle that transpired between Yaakov and Esav in the womb.
-Whenever their mother, Rivka, passed a place of Torah study, Yaakov was drawn towards it, and when she passed a house of idol worship, Esav was drawn towards it.
-Yaakov desired the spiritual and Olam Habah- the World to Come, while Esav desired the physical and Olam Hazeh, the physical world.
+Rashi cites the famous midrash which describes the battle that transpired between Yaakov and Esav in the womb.
+Whenever Rivka passed a place of Torah study, Yaakov was drawn towards it, and whenever she passed a house of idol worship, Esav was drawn towards it.
+Yaakov desired the spiritual and Olam Habah (The World to Come), while Esav desired the physical and Olam Hazeh (the physical world).
 This was the cosmic battle that took place within Rivka's womb.

 The problem with this “battle”, however, is quite obvious.
 If Yaakov wanted the spiritual, and Esav desired the physical, where is the point of contention?
 This is not a battle- they can simply each take what they desire, without any need for argument or disagreement.
 There's nothing to fight over.

 For example, if there are two cups of ice cream, chocolate and vanilla, and one sibling wants chocolate, while the other craves vanilla, then surely there is no argument!
 They are actually in agreement- each can simply take what they desire.
 An argument would arise only if there was one cup of ice cream and they both wanted it.
 What, then, was the fight between Yaakov and Esav about?